Pulse | Pre-Workout

 It provides your body with glycerophosphate, which is a substance in the membranes of nerve cells that supports brain health and function.

-The clinically effective dosage of Alpha-GPC is between 150 and 1,200 milligrams, with the range of 150 to 300 milligrams sufficient for cognitive benefits and higher dosages required for affecting dementia.
+The clinically effective dose of Alpha-GPC is between 150 and 1,200 milligrams, with the range of 150 to 300 milligrams sufficient for cognitive benefits and higher doses required for affecting dementia.

 No Artificial Sweeteners, Flavoring, Food Dyes, or Unnecessary Fillers